2DGD-F0TH/2DGD_F0TH/chapters/005_Assets/001_Making_Assets/003_Sounds_Music.md

 But one thing that makes the SID chip very special is the ability to reprogram (and thus change) the instruments on the fly.
 This real-time programming capability makes it possible to give the "illusion of more instruments"

 :::: note ::::
 You can hear the difference between a somewhat "simple song" like "Monty on the run" and something more complex, like the "R-Type" title theme (check the oscilloscopes).
-To see how "volume samples" worked, check the oscilloscopes of "Hot Rod" and "Netherworld".
+To see how "volume samples" worked, check the oscilloscopes of "Hot Rod" and "Netherworld" (both title themes).
 ::::::::::::::

 #### Commodore Amiga